yann-yinn/nuxt-gustave/README.md

-# GUSTAVE ( ⚠️ WIP )
+# GUSTAVE

 _Nuxt.js_ is an awesome static site generator thanks to its `npm run generate` command.

 **Gustave** is _Nuxt.js_ module to generate quickly static sites from markdown files, converting markdown files to JSON files that can be easily consumed by our components.

+Gustave makes zero assumptions about your routes or components organization, so it can be added to any Nuxt projects

 **Features**

 - Convert markdown directory and files to JSON files
-- Frontmatter supports
+- Frontmatter support
-- Handle dates in filenames for blogging like Jekyll (e.g: `2018-08-21-apples.md`)
+- Handle dates in filenames for blogging, like Jekyll (e.g: `2018-08-21-apples.md`)
 - Hot-reload when markdown files are changed
-- Can be added to any Nuxt project, zero-assumptions about components or router organization

 ## Requirements